riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 In particular, don't hang up until the issue is fully resolved.
 Yes, the person you are talking to may sound exasperated, but at least when dealing with the IRS, [you have the right](https://www.irs.gov/taxpayer-bill-of-rights) to have this resolved.
 Even after they answered my initial question, I repeatedly said "Could I have a moment to think?
 I might have another question."
+- My experience has been that IRS representatives will try to screen you for competence first, so that they can determine that you are incompetent and give some generic advice or tell you to [RTFM](https://en.wikipedia.org/wiki/RTFM).
+Therefore, it's important to convince them of your competence by clearly explaining what you have done so far.[^sevq]

 # Timeline